ncbi/cxx-toolkit/pages/ch_app.md

 -   Blob identification is usually associated with a unique purpose.

-    -   With ***CNetCacheAPI***, a blob is uniquely identified by a key that is generated by **NetCache** and returned to the calling code.
+    -   With ***CNetCacheAPI***, a blob is uniquely identified by a key that is generated by the **NetCache** and returned to the calling code.
 Thus, the calling code can limit use of the blob to a given purpose.
 For example, data can be passed from one instance of a CGI to the next by storing the data in a **NetCache** blob and passing the key via cookie.

-    -   With ***CNetICacheClient***, blobs are identified by the combination { key, version, subkey, cache name }, which isn't guaranteed to be unique.
+    -   With ***CNetICacheClient***, blobs are identified by the combination { key, subkey, version, cache name }, which isn't guaranteed to be unique.
 It is possible that two programs could choose the same combination and one program could change or delete the data stored by the other.

 -   With ***CNetICacheClient***, the cache name can be specified in the registry and is essentially a convenient way of simulating namespaces.